-Al tools and data-driven automation are becoming increasingly prevalent across sectors.
-McKinsey's 2022 Global Survey on Al found that adoption had more than doubled since 2017.
-While Al is rapidly providing efficiency gains, it also comes with risks due to the loss of human oversight and managerial decision-making control.
+Artificial intelligence (AI) tools and data-driven automation are becoming increasingly prevalent across sectors.
+McKinsey's 2022 Global Survey on AI found that adoption had more than doubled since 2017.
+While AI is rapidly providing efficiency gains, it also comes with risks due to the loss of human oversight and managerial decision-making control.
 These risks could lead to friction between technology capabilities and the needs of teams and individuals, potentially compromising efficiency, safety, and retention.